UoMResearchIT/matlab-novice/episodes/06-func.md

 ::::::::::::::::::::::::::::::::::::::: objectives

+- "Learn the how to write a function"
+- "Define a function that takes arguments."
 - "Compare and contrast MATLAB function files with MATLAB scripts."
-- "Define a function that takes arguments."
 - "Recognize why we should divide programs into small, single-purpose functions."

 ::::::::::::::::::::::::::::::::::::::::::::::::::